- Teaching in Your School Forest PD

 - Optional hikes

-Other outdoor workshops for educators
+Other workshops for educators

 DNR Educator Trainings Topics range from trees, water, and wildlife.
 Trainings are a great way to invigorate your teaching skills and earn CEUs.